Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Experiments

 \subsection{Engine Sound Classifier Performance}

-The sound classifier is evaluated using precision, recall and F-score.
-Ground truth static vehicles were selected, and the respective ground truth bounding boxes were fixed to find the closest microphone to cut audio samples from for training and testing.
-The effectiveness of supervised contrastive learning (SCL) and supervised learning (SL) was compared by visualizing projected training data latent vectors to 64 low-dimension space, as seen in Fig. \ref{fig:scl_vs_sl}.
+The sound classifier is evaluated using precision, recall, and F-score.
+Groundtruth static vehicles are selected, and the respective ground truth bounding boxes are fixed to find the closest microphone to cut audio samples from for training and testing.
+The effectiveness of supervised contrastive learning (SCL) and supervised learning (SL) is compared by visualizing validation data latent vectors in normalized 2048 dimension space, as seen in Fig. \ref{fig:scl_vs_sl}.
 This visualization shows that in the SCL latent space positive and negative vectors are clustered and potentially separable.
-To simulate nonlinearity, we chose a two-layer perceptron with 32 internal nodes and a relu activation is used as the classifier on the latent space.
-After training with training data, the classifier's performance on validation data and test data was computed and is shown in Table \ref{tab:audio_acc}.
-There are reasonable performance F-score drops between validation data and test performance by about 0.2 for both SL and SCL.
-SCL's F-score is generally better than SL by 0.05.
-We believe clustered SCL latent space can adopt test data better than SL.
+To simulate nonlinearity, we chose a two-layer perceptron with 1024 internal nodes with a relu activation as the classifier on the latent space.
+After training, the classifier's performance on validation data was computed and is shown in Table \ref{tab:audio_acc}.
+Although both have similar recalls, SCL's F-score is generally better than SL by 0.15.
+Along with latent visualization, we believe clustered SCL latent space can adopt test data better than SL from this observation.

 Several factors affect the classifier's performance.
 Unidirectional microphones can concentrate on only upfront vehicle sound.
-However, since our model does not separate mixed audio, it can pick up surrounding loud engine sounds and predict it as a false positive even with a directional microphone.
-The model also predicts more false negatives on test set than validation set.
-We believe the model can be improved to reduce those false negatives with a better training strategy.
-Also, we did find audio cutout from the wireless microphones affects the classifier's performance.
+However, since our model does not separate mixed audio, it can pick up surrounding loud engine sounds and predict them as a false positive even with a directional microphone.
+These cases cause low precision.
+Also, we find audio cutout from the wireless microphones affects the classifier's performance.
 The microphones exhibit intermittent cutout (signal loss) throughout the outdoor recordings.
-This was found to be a common hardware issue for outdoor wireless microphones, even with the most advanced affordable wireless microphone set on the market.
+Such signal loss was found to be a common hardware issue for outdoor wireless microphones, even with the most advanced affordable wireless microphone set on the market.
 Aurally, the cutoff signal has no sound.
 Digitally, the acquired signal value bounces between specific values, destroying the semantic meaning of the audio samples.